maximillianus/orami-scraper/README.md

    - `source venv/bin/activate`
 3. Install scrapy
    - `pip install scrapy`
-4. Go to `orami` directory and run the shellscripts
+4. Go to `./orami` directory and run the shellscripts
    1. `./01_scrape_links.sh`
    2. `./02_scrape_products_json.sh` for json output or `./02_scrape_products_csv.sh` for csv
-5. Results will be available in `results` directory.
+5. Results will be available in `./orami/results` directory.